 Professional Fund Management:

-NPS funds are managed by professional Pension Fund Managers (PFMs) who make investment decisions based on market conditions and the investment objectives of the fund.
+NPS funds are managed by professional Pension Fund Managers (PFMs) who make informed investment decisions based on current market conditions and the fund’s objectives.
+This expert management ensures that contributions are strategically invested, optimizing returns while mitigating risks for long-term growth.

 Transparent and Regulated: